Synchronizing Times for $k$-sets in Automata: Non-synchronizing Automata with Large Rendezvous Time

 Take two functions $f$ and $g$ as follows, as shown in figure \ref{fig:example k=3} where $f$ is drawn in blue and $g$ in red.

-Note that $f$ and $g$ restricted to $X$ are permutations on $X$ and so any set containing more than one vertex in $X$ cannot be synchronized.
-Moreover, any set containing three vertices in $A$ cannot be synchronized: the image of such a set under $g$ still has three vertices in $A$, and the image under $f$ contains two vertices in $X$.
+Note that $f$ and $g$ restricted to $X$ are permutations on $X$ and so any set containing more than one state in $X$ cannot be synchronized.
+Moreover, any set containing three states in $A$ cannot be synchronized: the image of such a set under $g$ still has three states in $A$, and the image under $f$ contains two states in $X$.

-It follows that a synchronizable triple must contain two vertices in $A$ and one vertex in $X$.
+It follows that a synchronizable triple must contain two states in $A$ and one state in $X$.
 Fix such a triple $S$ and consider a word that synchronizes this set acting on it.
 We will obtain that the triple of minimal weight is in fact $\{x_{|X|}, a_1, a_{|A|}\}$.

 Note that for a shortest word from a triple to a singleton the first step must map a triple to a pair.
 In particular, the first map of the shortest word must be $f$, as $g$ is a permutation.
-The triple $S$ must contain two points in $A$, one of which must be $a_{|A|}$ else applying $f$ gives two points in $X$.
+The triple $S$ must contain two states in $A$, one of which must be $a_{|A|}$ otherwise applying $f$ gives two states in $X$.
 Let the other be $a_t$, where $1 \le t \le |A|-1$.
-After applying $f$, we have the points $a_1$ and $x_t$, which must be the only point in $X$.
+After applying $f$, we have the states $a_1$ and $x_t$, which must be the only state in $X$.

 Note that

 and for $1 \le t \le |A|-1$,